Santa Clara University: Outreach programs

 The Center for Sustainability hosts the Sustainability Liaison Network.
 The Network consists of over 150 Sustainability Liaisons that act as peer educators for sustainability and experts on how sustainability interplays with their respective groups.
 The Network is a resource and collaborative space for people who are interested in working/living more sustainably in their life on and off campus.

 At the start of the 2015 academic year, Santa Clara University announced the creation of the Campus Sustainability Investment Fund (CSIF) as a revolving green fund to support sustainability projects on the SCU campus.
-With the university's goal of climate-neutrality by 2020, the CSIF is an opportunity for students, staff, and faculty of SCU to contribute their own ideas to reduce carbon emissions.
 Similar green funds at other college campuses have netted projects like installing motion-sense lights in classrooms or information campaigns to encourage the use of re-usable water bottles.

 Student government

 The Associated Student Government of Santa Clara University (ASGSCU) is Santa Clara University's student government, an elected representative body for undergraduate students.
 The Associated Student Government is made up of the executive board, the Senate, Community Development, and the Judicial Branch.